cgarey2014/shell_notes/README.md

 - Captures and logs the full session (input/output) to a file
 - Automatically stores logs in a dedicated directory
 - Lightweight and easy to use
-— Ability to list, search and delete logs.
+— Ability to list, search and delete logs

 ## Installation